codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

 last.
 Unlike our normal sessions, we're releasing the challenge early and inviting all comers to submit their best PR, which we will review during the meetup.
 Get stuck on level 3?
 Submit a PR!
 Wipe the floor with level 5?
 Submit a PR!
 Can't figure out how to get the tests to run?
 Submit a PR!

+**Anyone who submits a solution through level 2 will be entered into a drawing for a fabulous prize!**

 But wait, there's more!
 We won't be looking at solutions in a single language (that would be too easy), we want submissions in _any_ programming language we can get.
 In